Mismarking

 Mismarking in securities valuation takes place when the value that is assigned to securities does not reflect what the securities are actually worth, due to intentional fraudulent mispricing.
 Mismarking misleads investors and fund executives about how much the securities in a securities portfolio managed by a trader are worth (the securities' net asset value, or NAV), and thus misrepresents performance.
-When a trader engages in mismarking, it allows him to obtain a higher bonus from the financial firm for which he works, where his bonus is calculated by the performance of the securities portfolio that he is managing.
+When a trader engages in mismarking, it allows him or her to obtain a higher bonus from his or her employer, where the bonus is calculated by the performance of the securities portfolio managed by the trader.

 Mismarking is an element of operational risk.
-The trader engaging in mismarking is sometimes referred to as a "rogue trader."
+The trader engaging in mismarking is sometimes referred to as a "rogue trader".

 During market downturns, determining the value of illiquid securities held in portfolios becomes especially challenging, in part because of the amount of debt associated with these securities and in part because of fewer mechanisms for price discovery.
 As a result, during such periods illiquid securities are especially susceptible to fraudulent mismarking.